Corona ring: Grading rings

 A very similar device, called a grading ring, is also used on high-voltage equipment.
-Grading rings works in a same way that corona ring does but their main difference lies in how and where they are used.
+Grading ring works in a same way that corona ring does but their main difference lies in how and where they are used.
 Corona rings are used around conductors while grading rings are used on insulators where its purpose is to reduce potential gradient along the insulator, to prevent the electrical breakdown.

 Across an insulating column, the electric field intensity is not uniform — it is greatest near the high potential end.
-If the applied voltage exceeds the air or the insulator surface's dielectric constant, breakdown begins at that end, where the field is strongest.
+If the applied voltage exceeds the air or the insulator surface's breakdown voltage, breakdown begins at that end, where the field is strongest.
 As soon as the insulator's surface at that end becomes conductive, the full system voltage is applied across the remaining length of the insulator, creating a higher electric field, so the failure propagates rapidly toward the grounded side, producing a flashover arc.
 Limiting the electric field at the high voltage end therefore lets the same insulator tolerate a much higher operating voltage.

 The grading ring is mounted around the high voltage end of the insulator, connected to the high voltage terminal.
-It's smooth electric field equipotential lines reduces the potential gradient and thus the electric field along that part of the insulator where it is highest.
-The result is a shorter or lower‑cost insulator can handle the same kV rating, and the usual erosion, corona cutting, and surface tracking at the energized end are dramatically reduced.
+Its smooth electric field equipotential lines reduce the potential gradient and thus the electric field along that part of the insulator where it is highest.
+The result is a shorter or lower‑cost insulator that can handle the same kV rating, and the usual erosion, corona cutting, and surface tracking at the energized end are dramatically reduced.

 For insulating columns working at extreme potentials—Marx generators or particle accelerator drift tubes, multiple grading rings are installed, usually at equal intervals along the insulator, each connected to a series chain of megohm resistors that acts as a built‑in voltage divider.
-Therefore the potential across each section of the insulator between adjacent rings is equalized, so that the entire length of the insulator is subjected to a uniform electric field, and no section has to withstand an excessive field.
+Therefore, the potential across each section of the insulator between adjacent rings is equalized, so that the entire length of the insulator is subjected to a uniform electric field, and no section has to withstand an excessive field.
 This equalization strategy minimizes the chance of premature puncture, maximizing system reliability while keeping component size and cost in check.